 Statement Description BEGIN END Defines a block of statements that executes as one; the BEGIN keyword starts the block, the END keyword terminates it.
-Neither should be followed by a semicolon. variable = expression Assignment statement which assigns the value of expression to variable , a local variable, input parameter, or output parameter / comment_text / Programmer's comment, where comment_text can be any number of lines of text EXCEPTION Raises the named exception exception_name Exception: A user-defined error that can be handled with WHEN EXECUTE PROCEDURE proc_name [var [, var]] [RETURNING_VALUES var [, var]] Executes stored procedure, proc_name , with the input arguments listed following the procedure name, returning values in the output arguments listed following RETURNING_VALUES Enables nested procedures and recursion Input and output parameters must be variables defined within the procedure.
+Neither should be followed by a semicolon. variable = expression Assignment statement which assigns the value of expression to variable , a local variable, input parameter, or output parameter / comment_text / Programmer's comment, where comment_text can be any number of lines of text

-Statement Description EXIT Jumps to the final END statement in the procedure FOR select_statement DO compound_statement Repeats the statement or block following DO for every qualifying row retrieved by select_statement select_statement : a normal SELECT statement, except that the INTO clause is required and must come last compound_statement Either a single statement in procedure and trigger language or a block of statements bracketed by BEGIN and END IF (condition) THEN compound_statement [ELSE compound_statement] Tests condition and if it is TRUE, performs the statement or block following THEN.
+Statement Description EXCEPTION exception_name Raises the named exception Exception: A user-defined error that can be handled with WHEN EXECUTE PROCEDURE proc_name [var [, var]] [RETURNING_VALUES var [, var]] Executes stored procedure, proc_name , with the input arguments listed following the procedure name, returning values in the output arguments listed following RETURNING_VALUES Enables nested procedures and recursion Input and output parameters must be variables defined within the procedure.
+EXIT Jumps to the final END statement in the procedure FOR select_statement DO compound_statement Repeats the statement or block following DO for every qualifying row retrieved by select_statement select_statement . a normal SELECT statement, except that the INTO clause is required and must come last compound_statement Either a single statement in procedure and trigger language or a block of statements bracketed by BEGIN and END IF (condition) THEN compound_statement [ELSE compound_statement] Tests condition and if it is TRUE, performs the statement or block following THEN.
 Otherwise, performs the statement or block following ELSE, if present. condition : a Boolean expression (TRUE, FALSE, or UNKNOWN), generally two expressions as operands of a comparison operator.
 POST_EVENT event_name Posts the event, event_name.
-SUSPEND In a SELECT procedure: Suspends execution of procedure until next FETCH is issued by the calling application Returns output values, if any, to the calling application.
-Not recommended for executable procedures.
-WHILE (condition) DO compound_statement While condition is TRUE, keep performing compound_statement .
-First condition is tested, and if it is TRUE, then compound_statement is performed.
-This sequence is repeated until condition is no longer TRUE.
-WHEN { error [, error ] ANY} DO compound_statement Error-handling statement.
-When one of the specified errors occurs, performs compound_statement .
-WHEN statements, if present, must come at the end of a block, just before END. error : EXCEPTION exception_name , SQLCODE errcode or GDSCODE number .
-ANY: Handles any errors.